 Put it in the oven and bake for 20 minutes.

-Carefully remove the dish from the oven and sprinkle with the remaining pecorino and mozzarella cheeses.
+Carefully remove the dish from the oven and sprinkle it with the remaining pecorino and mozzarella cheeses.
 Continue to bake an additional 10 minutes or until cheese melts and starts to turn golden.

 Cut into squares (like lasagna) and serve with additional sauce over top of the individual pieces, if desired.